 Born in Heaton Park, Manchester on 29 September 1951, Peter George Wood was a right-hand batsman and right-arm medium pace bowler.
-A stalwart of Rawtenstall CC, playing 513 matches over 29 seasons (1968-1996) of Lancashire League cricket amassing 14,951 runs @33.97 and 27 wickets @30.18, Wood is currently the fourth highest run scorer in the long history of the League which commenced in 1892.
+A stalwart and long-serving captain of Rawtenstall CC, playing 513 matches over 29 seasons (1968-1996) of Lancashire League cricket amassing 14,951 runs @33.97 and 27 wickets @30.18, Wood is currently the fourth highest run scorer in the long history of the League which commenced in 1892.

-In 1982 and 1983, Wood played five Minor Counties Championship matches for Cumberland scoring 115 runs @12.77.
+In 1982 and 1983, Wood played five Minor Counties Championship matches for Cumberland, scoring 115 runs @12.77.
 He later became an owner of a number of restaurants in the East Lancashire area.

 Earlier in his playing career, Wood spent two years in South Africa - being named Natal’s ‘Most Promising Young Cricketer’ in 1969 before resuming his Lancashire League career in 1971.
 Although he did not flourish outside club cricket, during his career Wood faced some of the best bowlers in the world, taking on the likes of Andy Roberts, Michael Holding, Allan Donald and Kapil Dev.

 Peter Wood died suddenly on 26 January 2002 in Australia.